10 Hiking Tips for Beginners

 Have a plan, and a backup plan, and an emergency plan

 Plan ahead your hiking adventure.
 Choose your terrain wisely - you can do it easily online.
 As a general rule, the terrain should be appropriate for your skill level.
 Before venturing into an unfamiliar territory or season, research the conditions so that you can make informed choices that will maximize your comfort and safety.
 Get as much information as possible - consult climate databases, topographical maps, satellite images, print and online guidebooks, hiking blogs, forums, and trip reports.
 It’s also a good idea to ask other hikers who have made the trip.
 Get the most reliable weather report for your area and check it when planning your hike and again right before you leave.
 Weather is a big deal.
 It can make the difference between going for a casual stroll and...
 Well, dying.
-Sounds dramatic, but the weather has that kind of power.
+It sounds dramatic, but the weather has that kind of power.
 Learn about precautions for weather, conditions, and terrain in your particular area.
 There are always details and dangers you should know that are specific to the environment you will be hiking in.
 Make a backup plan in case things don't go as planned.
 Carry a map, a compass, and consider canyons or rivers: they’ll keep you from getting lost.
 Be prepared to start a fire, bandage a cut, wrap an ankle, and signal for help.

 Select the right hiking footwear for yourself